FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 ```

 !!! warning
-	For a non-scalar finite element function `:::freefem [Uxh, Uyh]` the two array `:::freefem Uxh[]` and `:::freefem Uyh[]` are the same array, because the degree of freedom can touch more than one component.
+	For a non-scalar finite element function `:::freefem [Uxh, Uyh]` the two arrays `:::freefem Uxh[]` and `:::freefem Uyh[]` are the same array, because the degree of freedom can touch more than one component.

 ## A Fast Finite Element Interpolator

-In practice one may discretize the variational equations by the Finite Element method.
+In practice, one may discretize the variational equations by the Finite Element method.
 Then there will be one mesh for $\Omega_1$ and another one for $\Omega_2$.
 The computation of integrals of products of functions defined on different meshes is difficult.

 Quadrature formula and interpolations from one mesh to another at quadrature points are needed.
 We present below the interpolation operator which we have used and which is new, to the best of our knowledge.